aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > These are local Production Controllers that **owe some sort of allegiance** to this [system] one ... but **also an allegiance across here** [top triangle of system two].
 ####
 > The amoeba for environments, the circle for process, the square for the management and this triangle this way up for anti-oscillatory behaviour ... now the green line has the triangle the other way up [ie down] and looks like that.
 And that is System Three Star
 ###
+> System Three (See over) exists precisely because it  has the overall view and that is  where you are going to find all the management techniques that are known a optimising techniques
+###
 ##
 ##